 Opening timings: 6 am – 6 pm (summers) | 6:30 am – 5 pm (winters)

 Now known as the Keoladeo National Park, the area was used as a duck shooting preserve by the Maharaja of Bharatpur.
-This was from 1850s until March 1982, when it was Bharatpur National Park.
+This was from the 1850s until March 1982, when it was Bharatpur National Park.
 Later in March 1976, it was renamed as Bharatpur Bird Sanctuary.
-After seeing the diverse range of flora and fauna flourishing in the park, the UNESCO declared it as a World Heritage Site in 1985.
-Finally in 1982, grazing in the park was completely banned by the government thus making it a green haven for birds and animals residing there.
+After seeing the diverse range of flora and fauna flourishing in the park, UNESCO declared it as a World Heritage Site in 1985.
+Finally, in 1982, grazing in the park was completely banned by the government thus making it a green haven for birds and animals residing in the bird sanctuary, Bharatpur.

 Flora: Flowering beauties of the sanctuary

-Keoladeo National Park is an amazing oasis of tranquility between the otherwise crowded getaways of Agra and Jaipur.
-The forest here is semi-arid biotype with significant vegetation.
+Bharatpur wildlife sanctuary is an amazing oasis of tranquillity between the otherwise crowded getaways of Agra and Jaipur.
+The forest here is a semi-arid biotype with significant vegetation.
 Given that the forest here is a dry deciduous type, the place is dotted with medium size trees and shrubs.

 Fauna: Known for migratory birds and wild animals

-Bharatpur National Park is one of Asia’s finest birding areas, with over hundreds of resident and migrant birds.
+Bharatpur Sanctuary is one of Asia’s finest birding areas, with over hundreds of resident and migrant birds.
 Once a duck-hunting reserve of the Maharajas, Keoladeo now sees a lot of birds such as cranes, pelicans, geese, ducks, eagles, hawks, shanks, stints, wagtails, warblers, wheatears, flycatchers, buntings, larks, and pipits.

-The 29 sq km area of Keoladeo National Park is not just known for birds.
+The 29 sq km area of the bird sanctuary, Bharatpur is not just known for birds.
 It is also a great place to watch mammals like the golden jackal, jungle cat, nilgai, sambar, and wild boar.
 It’s a treat to watch them play, pounce and move around freely in their natural habitat.
 During the month of winter, pythons can also be found moving around sluggishly.

 Watch out for: Demoiselle, the rare Siberian Cranes, Striped Hyaena, Fishing Cat, and Blackbuck

-Bird safari makes for the most surreal experience at Keoladeo National Park.
-In fact, it is one of the best things to do in Rajasthan for the nature lovers.
-To catch the live action from some of the rarest birds in the world stay punctual and plan a visit when birds from neighboring countries migrate to spend the winter season there.
-As mentioned above, the best months to visit the sanctuary are August to November and October to March.
+Bird safari makes for the most surreal experience at Bharatpur sanctuary.
+In fact, it is one of the best things to do in Rajasthan for nature lovers.
+To catch the live action from some of the rarest birds in the world stay punctual and plan a visit when birds from neighbouring countries migrate to spend the winter season there.
+As mentioned above, the best months to visit the Bharatpur wildlife sanctuary are August to November and October to March.

-The sanctuary is spread over 29 sq km with well laid-out forest trails and can be easily covered on foot, a rickshaw, or a cycle.
+Bharatpur wildlife sanctuary has spread over 29 sq km with well laid-out forest trails and can be easily covered on foot, a rickshaw, or a cycle.
 However, motor vehicles are not permitted inside the sanctuary premises.
 Add lots of excitement to your birding tour by going for an early morning or late evening boating trip.
 Make the most of your photography skills by taking candid shots of birds flying around.

 Timings: 8 am – 5 pm all days; to get the best value of your time, plan an outing early in the morning or immediately after the sunset